RackHD/docs/docs/rackhd/tasks.rst

 Task Rendering Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For a full list of Mustache rendering features, including specifying conditionals and iterators, see the `Mustache man page <http://mustache.github.io/mustache.5.html>`_

+Task templates also expand the capabilities of Mustache templating by adding the additional capabilities of *Fallback Rendering* and *Nested Rendering*, as documented below.

 **Fallback Rendering**

 Multiple values can be specified within the curly braces, separated by one or two '|' characters (newlines are optional as well after the pipe character).
 In the case that the first value does not exist, the second one will be used, and so on.
 Values that are not prefixed by a context field (e.g. 'options.', 'context.' will be rendered as a plain string)